Aracar: Geology

-Lavas have gray-black porphyric and in some places vesicular textures.
-Andesine-labradorite plagioclase and pyroxene phenocrysts are found in the lavas, which has a fine grained groundmass.
-Apatite, augite and opaque mineral inclusions are also found.
-Some lava flows display very small scale flow bands with feldspat and plagioclase inclusions.
-Xenoliths containing quartz and gabbro nodules also have part in the rock composition.
-The overall rock composition is calc-alkaline, similar to other magmas in the Central Volcanic Zone with some intraplate and crustal components, with the magmas forming in an open magma chamber.
-Later magmas may have been influenced by entry of basic magmas from the depth.
+Lavas have gray-black porphyric and in some places, vesicular textures.
+Andesine-labradorite plagioclase and pyroxene phenocrysts are found in the lavas, which have a fine-grained groundmass.
+Apatite, augite, and opaque mineral inclusions are also seen.
+Some lava flows display very small-scale flow bands with feldspat and plagioclase inclusions.
+Xenoliths containing quartz and gabbro nodules also play a part in the rock composition.
+The overall rock composition is calc-alkaline, similar to other magmas in the Central Volcanic Zone, with some intraplate and crustal components, with the magmas forming in an open magma chamber.
+Later magmas may have been influenced by the entry of basic magmas from the depth.
 The total volume of the edifice is about 148 km3.

 The volcanic history of Aracar is poorly understood.
-The bottom lava flows have ages of 3.4 ± 1.2 to 2.6 ± 0.4 mya but an age of 100,000 years has also been given.
-Presumably at first fluid basaltic lavas were erupted.
-Subsequently, dacite lavas were erupted, accompanied with the formation of a strong slope in the edifice and hydrothermal activity at a northwestern lava dome.
-Finally the central crater and andesite lava flows were erupted.
-Beneath 4500 m altitude lava flows are well conserved.
-No historical activity is recorded but March 1993, inhabitants of Tolar Grande 50 km southeast of Aracar observed a high ash or steam column rising from Aracar, which may be either an eruption or the result of landslides.
-Satellite images did not detect any deformation of the edifice during this episode, probably due to aliasing.
+The bottom lava flows have ages of 3.4 ± 1.2 to 2.6 ± 0.4 mya, but an age of 100,000 years has also been given.
+Presumably, at first, fluid basaltic lavas were erupted.
+Subsequently, dacite lavas erupted, accompanied by the formation of a strong slope in the edifice and hydrothermal activity at a northwestern lava dome.
+Finally, the central crater and andesite lava flows were erupted.
+Beneath 4500 m altitude, lava flows are well conserved.
+No historical activity is recorded but in March 1993, inhabitants of Tolar Grande 50 km southeast of Aracar observed a high ash or steam column rising from Aracar, which may be either an eruption or the result of landslides.
+Satellite images did not detect edifice deformation during this episode, probably due to aliasing.
 Aracar is considered Argentina's 17th most dangerous volcano out of 38.